Denmark in the Eurovision Song Contest 2005: Background

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its intentions to participate at the 2005 contest on 11 August 2004.
-DR has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+DR has selected all but one of its Eurovision entries through the national final Dansk Melodi Grand Prix.
 Along with its participation confirmation, the broadcaster announced that Dansk Melodi Grand Prix 2005 would be organised in order to select its entry for the 2005 contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2005

 Dansk Melodi Grand Prix 2004 was the 35th edition of Dansk Melodi Grand Prix, the music competition organised by DR to select its entries for the Eurovision Song Contest.
 The event was held on 12 February 2005 at the Forum Horsens in Horsens, hosted by Birthe Kjær, Annette Heick and Jarl Friis-Mikkelsen and televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.918 million viewers in Denmark.